PROUDLY SERVING OKLAHOMA CITY, OKLAHOMA & SURROUNDING AREAS

 A 26% reduction in administrative costs through automated scheduling, billing, clinical documentation, and inventory management generates annual savings exceeding $385 million while improving patient outcomes, reducing medical errors, and expanding access to specialized care throughout Oklahoma and surrounding rural communities that rely on Oklahoma City's medical facilities.

-: A major Oklahoma City healthcare network implemented automated patient scheduling, medical coding, and regional care coordination systems, achieving 43% improvement in appointment availability for rural patients, 58% reduction in claims processing time, 38% increase in patient satisfaction scores, and 31% decrease in administrative costs while expanding telemedicine services to underserved communities and establishing satellite clinics in rural Oklahoma to improve healthcare access.
+: A major Oklahoma City healthcare network implemented automated patient scheduling, medical coding, and regional care coordination systems, achieving measured improvement in appointment availability for rural patients, 58% reduction in claims processing time, 38% increase in patient satisfaction scores, and 31% decrease in administrative costs while expanding telemedicine services to underserved communities and establishing satellite clinics in rural Oklahoma to improve healthcare access.

 Aerospace